Dear God, I Hate Myself: Tracks 7-12

 "Falkland Rd." is about sex trafficking and includes lines from Sex Trafficking: Inside The Business of Modern Slavery by Siddharth Kara.
 The "Falkland Rd." title refers to the real-life Falkland Road in New Delhi, the city's "notorious red-light district" which according to Stewart, contained many underage sex workers from Nepal who were terrorized and trafficked.
 Ches Smith also plays vibraphone on "Falkland Rd."

 "The Fabrizio Palumbo Retaliation" is named after Fabrizio Palumbo of Larsen, (r), Blind Cave Salamander and XXL (a collaboration between Xiu Xiu and Larsen).
-The working title of "The Fabrizio Palumbo Retaliation" was "Pinot Pinot", named after a two-person band that Jamie Stewart had encountered while working in college radio.
-Jamie Stewart also remarks that he was "the first person to ever record Ragady Anne" (who later became The Donnas) during this time period after meeting Pinot Pinot.
+The working title of "The Fabrizio Palumbo Retaliation" was "Pinot Pinot", named after a two-person band that Stewart had encountered while working in college radio.
+Stewart also remarks that they was "the first person to ever record Ragady Anne" (who later became The Donnas) during this time period after meeting Pinot Pinot.

 "Cumberland Gap" is an interpolation of the traditional song of the same name.
 John Dieterich of Deerhoof played everything on "Cumberland Gap" (including the quatro and the dobro) with the exception of the banjo and vocals (by Stewart).
 Stewart's uncle, John Stewart, influenced Stewart's banjo playing on the song.